drgerg/mmc4w/README.md

 ### A Note About Window Positions

 The windows are intended to be placed and left alone.
 If you want to move them, click the **'Mode'** button.
 The titlebars will be visible, and you can move the windows where you want them.
-Clicking **'Mode'** again saves their position to the mmc4w.ini file in your installation folder.
+Clicking **'Mode'** again saves their position to the mmc4w.ini file in your installation folder and removes the titlebars.
+In Windows this simply leaves the MMC4W windows where they are.
+Other windows will cover them if moved on top.
+In Linux (Ubuntu / Mint) the MMC4W windows stay on top of everything.
+No testing has been done in other Linux variants.

 I find this to be a perfectly acceptable arrangement.